conflabs/wcia-analytes/docs/PesticideTotals.md

-# Pesticide Totals
+# PesticideTotals
-A list of Pesticide Analytes Totals for use in interoperability.
+A list of PesticideTotals Analytes for use in interoperability.

 ----------------------------------------